telekom/identity-iris-keycloak-charts/README.md

 ## Overview

 This chart installs [Keycloak](https://www.keycloak.org/documentation.html). \
-It is suitable for installations on AWS EKS.
 Recommended to use with customized keycloak docker \
 image (see the links section). \
 Default settings in this template are prepared for non-prod environments.